 Sophie Brüggemann, Data Analyst at Spinnin’ Records (Warner Music)

-As a Data Analyst, Sophie Brüggemann joined the sub-label ‘Spinnin’ Records’ of Warner Music, tasked to optimize the music recommendation system.
+As a Data Analyst, Sophie Brüggemann joined the sub-label ‘Spinnin’ Records’ of Warner Music, tasked to optimize strategies in music marketing and consumption analytics.
 She thinks it’s important that a company should be fully aware of what they want before they go and hire Data Scientists.

 “Before a company hires a Data Scientist, they should ask themselves three questions,” says Brüggemann.
 “What data do we have?
 How do we store and combine the data into one database?
 And, what do we want to do with this Data?”